-- s.
-Penetration Tests.
+- Penetration Tests.
 Insurers should carry out penetration tests to identify vulnerabilities that may affect their systems, networks, people or processes.
 To provide an in-depth evaluation of the security of insurers' systems, those tests should simulate actual attacks on the systems.
 Penetration tests on internet-facing systems should be conducted regularly and before updated systems are deployed.
-Where applicable and practicable, the tests could include wider business stakeholders, such as those involved in business continuity, incident and crisis response teams, as well as third parties, such as service providers. - t.
-Red Team Tests.
+Where applicable and practicable, the tests could include wider business stakeholders, such as those involved in business continuity, incident and crisis response teams, as well as third parties, such as service providers.
+(C/I 7.2.2) - Red Team Tests.
 Insurers should consider challenging their own organizations and external dependencies through the use of so-called red teams to introduce an adversary perspective in a controlled setting.
 Red teams serve to test for possible vulnerabilities and the effectiveness of an insurer's mitigating controls.
-A red team may consist of insurer's own employees and/or outside experts, who are in either case independent of the function being tested. - u.
+A red team may consist of insurer's own employees and/or outside experts, who are in either case independent of the function being tested.
+(C/I 7.2.2) - q.
 An insurer should, to the extent practicable/possible, promote, design, organize, and manage exercises designed to test its response, resumption, and recovery plans and processes.
 Such exercises should include the insurer as well as critical service providers, and linked insurers (such as affiliates within an insurance group).
-Where appropriate, insurers should participate in exercises organized by relevant authorities and in industrywide tests. - v.
+Where appropriate, insurers should participate in exercises organized by relevant authorities and in industrywide tests.
+(C/I 7.3.1) - r.
 Insurers and supervisors should take note that traditional isolated testing implicitly assumes that all other players operate as usual, which may be an unrealistic limitation.
 Removing that hypothesis helps an insurer to identify plausible complexities, dependencies and weaknesses that may have been overlooked in its recovery plans.
 Accordingly, testing should include scenarios that cover breaches affecting external dependencies.
+(C/I 7.3.1)

-- 134. European Union.
-Under Solvency II, the supervisory authority can audit directly a third party or provider66. - 135.
-France.
-The ACPR encourages insurance companies to deploy organisations dedicated to security monitoring such as SOC (security operations center) to supervise the information system security network, if it is judged relevant and commensurate with the size of the company. - 136.
-Germany.
-BaFin's draft circular on IT requirements demands that reports of unplanned deviations from standard operation (faults) and their causes must be suitably collected, assessed, prioritised - in particular with regard to the possible resulting risks - and escalated in accordance with set criteria.
+134. European Union.
+Under Solvency II, the supervisory authority can audit directly a third party or provider72.

+135. France.
+The ACPR encourages insurance companies to deploy organisations dedicated to security monitoring such as SOC (security operations center) to supervise the information system security network, if it is judged relevant and commensurate with the size of the company.

+136. Germany.
+BaFin's circular on IT requirements demands that reports of unplanned deviations from standard operation (faults) and their causes must be suitably collected, assessed, prioritised - in particular with regard to the possible resulting risks - and escalated in accordance with set criteria.
 Processing, causal analysis and solution finding, including follow-up, must be documented.
 There must be an orderly process for the analysis of possible correlations between faults and their causes.
 The state of processing of open reports on faults, including the appropriateness of the assessment and prioritisation, must be monitored and managed.
 The insurer must set suitable criteria for informing the management board about faults.

-66 Considerant (37) of Solvency II Directive.
+72 Considerant (37) of Solvency II Directive.